 Sibley Nature Center

-The Sibley Nature Center encompasses 49 acres in Hogan Park in Midland and highlights the southern Llano Estacado, Edwards Plateau and Transpecos Regions.
+The Sibley Nature Center encompasses 49 acres in Hogan Park in Midland and highlights the southern Llano Estacado, Edwards Plateau, and Transpecos Regions.
 Inside they have taxidermy exhibits of animals found in our region, which can be highly entertaining for kids.
-For kids, they offer guided tours, toddler times with gardening and story time, and they have a nature club for grade schoolers.
-The Sibley Nature Center is open to the public Monday through Friday 9 a.m. to 6 p.m. and Saturday, 9 a.m. to 4 p.m. and the Sibley Nature Trails are open daily sunrise to sunset.
+For kids, they offer guided tours, toddler times with gardening, and storytime, and they have a nature club for grade-schoolers.
+The Sibley Nature Center is open to the public Monday through Friday from 9 a.m. to 6 p.m. and Saturday, 9 a.m. to 4 p.m. and the Sibley Nature Trails are open daily sunrise to sunset.

-George W. Bush Childhood HomFor $5 you can tour the The George W. Bush Childhood Home.
-Home to two Presidents, two Governors and a First Lady, this remarkable 1950s restoration gives visitors a unique perspective of the Bush family and their legacy, insight into the restoration of this modest home and provides an interesting view of life in 1950s Midland.
+George W. Bush Childhood HomFor $5 you can tour the George W. Bush Childhood Home.
+Home to two Presidents, two Governors, and a First Lady, this remarkable 1950s restoration gives visitors a unique perspective of the Bush family and their legacy, insight into the restoration of this modest home, and provides an interesting view of life in 1950’s Midland.

 Midland Downtown Farmer’s Market

 You will find all kinds of things at this farmer’s market, including artisan breads, local honey, strawberry/cranberry jam, jalapeño salsa, chili mix, dill mix, hatch chili cheese bread, lemon/blueberry scones, pecan sandies, chocolate banana nut bread, organic face soap & lotion, memoirs, goat cheese, free-range eggs, watermelon, cantaloupe, pumpkin, collards, tomatoes, and squash.